andyatkinson/blog/_posts/2010-09-01-node-knockout.md

 #### Refining the project scope

 We hoped that visitors could get heatmaps of any page they included some JS on, but that added significant complexity to the admin interface (choosing a site), and the back end (routing data), so we moved that out of our initial scope.
 We decided to make a test web page and include the snippet there.
-Paul designed and built that page, and deployed it as a github page from a public repo.
+Paul designed and built that page, and deployed it as a GitHub page from a public repo.

 We also planned to use a screenshot web service to insert a screenshot of the page being tracked on the page dynamically, but since we had just one test web page, we added a screenshot to the admin interface of the test website manually.
 Zach was also able to add some code towards the end to count the number of open connections, and we added that to the interface to see how many others were sending data at the same time.